Extracoffe/Django-Project/README.md

 # Django-Project
-This is a project oinly for testing and learning.
+This is a project only for testing and learning.